CodePushGo/website/src/content/blog/en/how-capacitor-bridges-web-and-native-code.md

 ### Using Native APIs in JavaScript

-Capacitor makes it simple to access native device features using its JavaScript API.
+React Native makes it simple to access native device features using its JavaScript API.
 Here's a quick look at how some common features are implemented:

 | Native Feature | JavaScript Implementation |
 | --- | --- |